SDK package quickstart

 If you send prompt text

 The prompt field is optional.
-If you send it, the payload goes to the CSL, wavebird's middleware layer, where the data firewall extracts only an abstract topic category and the language.
+If you send it, the payload goes to the wavebird runtime, where the data firewall extracts only an abstract topic category and the language.
 These two signals are the only data that can reach a configured partner path.
-The raw prompt text stays within the CSL and is never forwarded to SSPs, DSPs, or advertisers.
+Users' prompts, chat history, and identifiers are never sent to SSPs, DSPs, or advertisers.
 If you want to understand the full data flow, see How wavebird works and Data Firewall.

-Copy the code only after choosing the SDK path, then move to Integration flow, Configuration, and the CslClient reference for deeper lifecycle and type details.
+Copy the code only after choosing the SDK path and storing your sandbox secret key server-side as WAVEBIRD_SECRET_KEY.
+Move to Integration flow, Configuration, and the WavebirdClient reference for deeper lifecycle and type details.

 - Shows the smallest working server-side call with